 Unfortunately, that hasn't stopped plenty of offices from cheaping out in this regard, or not doing their research, and investing in headaches for years to come.
-It's a new year, though, and that's as good an excuse as any to review our favorite options for your office's projector unit.
+So now is a good excuse as any to review our favorite options for your office's projector unit.

 1. Philips PicoPix PPX2055